FortyxTech/XanderReleases/README.md

 - 5GB available storage
 - Nvidia GPU with 4GB graphics RAM

-## Release Notes

-### v1.0.0
-- Initial public release
-- Cross-platform support for macOS, Windows, and Ubuntu
-- Core functionality implemented

 ## Feedback and Support

-If you encounter any issues or have suggestions for improvement, please [open an issue](https://github.com/FortyxTech/XanderReleases/issues) on our GitHub repository.
+If you encounter any issues or have suggestions for improvement, please [open an issue](https://airtable.com/appVQa6gcbVggerqN/pagCnbkcW3r0RF4YT/form) on our Airtable.

 ---